ppdx999/cmdset/cmds/md2html/README.md

 A command to convert Markdown to HTML.

 ## Installation
-The installation method depends on the implementation language.

-For example, in the case of an AWK implementation, it is a standalone script with no dependencies.
-Simply copy it to a suitable location and start using it.
+md2html is written in awk and is a standalone script file with no dependencies, so you can use it by copying it to a suitable location.

 ## Features
 You can convert [this Markdown](test.md) into [this HTML](test.html).